bu-rcs/queryClinVar/README.md

 ## Installation

-Requirements you will need to have [stack][1] available.
-On some servers that's available with the haskell installation (e.g.: `module load haskell`).
+Requirements you will need to have [stack][1] version >= 2.7 available.
+On the scc cluster you will need gcc version >= 8.3 (e.g `module load gcc/8.3.0`) and note that both wget/curl are already available.

 1. Clone the repository:   `git clone https://github.com/achilleasNP/queryClinVar`
 2. Change to the local repository directory e.g: `cd queryClinVar`